P2000

 Increased tailpipe NOx emissions, likely failing an emissions inspection.

-Possible slight reduction in fuel economy if purge cycles are extended.
+Slight reduction in fuel economy if regeneration cycles are extended.

 How to diagnose P2000